China: Typhoon Bebinca makes landfall in Shanghai – DW – 09/16/2024

 Some rail services were also suspended at Shanghai railway station.

+Strong typhoons rarely strike Shanghai and usually make landfall further south in China.

-According to state media, Bebinca is the strongest storm to hit Shanghai since Typhoon Gloria in 1949.
+Bebinca is the strongest storm to hit the city since Typhoon Gloria in 1949, according to state media.

 dvv/msh (AFP, Reuters)